facebookresearch/mmf/projects/m4c_captioner/README.md

 ## Training and Evaluating M4C-Captioner

-Please follow the [Pythia documentation](https://learnpythia.readthedocs.io/en/latest/tutorials/quickstart.html#training) for the training and evaluation of the M4C-Captioner model on each dataset.
+Please follow the [MMF documentation](https://learnpythia.readthedocs.io/en/latest/tutorials/quickstart.html#training) for the training and evaluation of the M4C-Captioner model on each dataset.

 For example: